dgoffredo/dgoffredo.github.io/content/india2.md

 I forget what it is, but it looks cool.

 We were thoroughly pooped when we returned to the hotel late that afternoon.
-They also moved us into a room with two proper beds, so Andrea could vacate her stay on the cot from the previous night.
+They also moved us into a room with two proper beds, so Andrea could end her stay on the cot from the previous night.

 Today is a down day.
 We might do something this afternoon, and we might not.
 There is a nice pool.
 Tonight is a cooking class.